5 June 2026

 In addition, applicant organisations must have been in existence for at least 12 months and be a going concern.

-Financial standing, governance arrangements, capacity and capability will be checked through due diligence processes.
+Financial standing, governance arrangements, capacity and capability will be checked through our robust due diligence process.

 Racial equality and support available